-ESG Risks
+Sustainable Responsible Investment ESG Risks

-The Fund recognises that effective management of ESG issues can enhance long-term financial performance of investments, and therefore ESG factors should be a feature of investment analysis and management.
+The Fund recognises that effective management of Environmental, Social and Governance ("ESG") issues, captured under the phrase "Sustainable Responsible Investment" ("SRI"), can enhance long-term financial performance of investments, and therefore ESG factors should be a feature of investment analysis and management.
 This aligns with the best interests of the Fund's beneficiaries and is consistent with fiduciary duty.